ethereum/ethereum-org-website/docs/applying-storybook.md

   </VStack>
 )
 ```

+If only one story is provided for a component, the name of the exported object should match the name in the `title` meta option.
+(If the title is `Atoms / Form / Button` then the object should be named `Button`) This will hoist the display name up to the parent level in the Storybook dashboard's sidebar.

 As you go and make adjustments to the component itself or it's variant styles, Storybook will hot reload and those changes will appear in the stories that emphasize them.